Solid Cache in Rails 8: When the Database Is the Right Cache

 If you are on Rails 8 already

 Solid Cache is pre-configured in most Rails 8 apps.
-Verify three things before deploying: the database connection, the cache schema in production, and sane size/age limits.
+Verify three things before deploying: the database connection, the cache schema, and sane size/age limits.

 A cache with no size limit will grow until it fills your disk.
 Set limits before deploying.